AbhishekkM05/Mobile-Portfolio/README.md

 ## Built With

-- Major languages HTML and CSS
+- Major languages HTML and CSS and Javascript
 - Technologies used  Linters

 To get a local copy up and running follow these simple example steps.